Pont Briwet: Victorian bridge

-The company's selected route, which became commonly known as the Cambrian Coast railway, is largely attributable to the civil engineer Benjamin Piercy, the company's chief engineer at the time.
+The company's selected route, which became commonly known as the Cambrian Coast Line, is largely attributable to the civil engineer Benjamin Piercy, the company's chief engineer at the time.
 The selected route included the bridge now known as Pont Briwet, which was built to carry the line to the town of Porthmadog.
-During 1865, the Aberystwyth and Welsh Coast Railway company merged with the rival Cambrian Railways company.
+During 1865, the Aberystwith and Welsh Coast Railway Company merged with the rival Cambrian Railways Company.
 Shortly thereafter, boardroom struggles within the newly created company contributed to a delay in the project.
 Henry Conybeare briefly replaced Piercy as the company's chief engineer, before being himself replaced by Piercy's former deputy, George Owen.
 It is uncertain which of these were responsible for designing Pont Briwet.

 During February 1866, the construction of the bridge was dealt a major setback when the contractor responsible for building it, Thomas Savin, was declared bankrupt.
 As a consequence, Pont Briwet was not completed until the following year, being officially opened on 10 October 1867.
 The road over the bridge acted to remove an otherwise-necessary 13 kilometre (8 mile) detour via Maentwrog, a major boon to local residents.
 The ferry service was soon closed due to it being unable to compete with the newly opened bridge.